TheDutchCoder/ColorConvert/README.md

 ColorConvert
 ============

-A Sublime Text plugin that converts CSS numerical color values.
+A Sublime Text plug-in that converts CSS numerical color values.
 You can convert any hex, rgb(a) or hsl(a) color in the following sequence: hex -> rgba -> hsla -> hex (etc).

 ## Installation
-You can easily install the pluing through Will Bond's excellent Package Control (https://sublime.wbond.net/).
+You can easily install the plug-ing through Will Bond's excellent Package Control (https://sublime.wbond.net/).
-If you want to install this plugin manually for some reason, simply clone this repo into your packages directory (make sure not to put it in the user sub dir).
+If you want to install this plug-in manually for some reason, simply clone this repo into your packages directory (make sure not to put it in the user sub dir).

 ## Instructions
 1. Select a color declaration (e.g. '#ff0022', 'rgb(120, 0, 12)', or 'hsla(320, 75%, 10%, 0.2)')